nadira-busse/nadira-busse/README.md

 # Hi, I'm Nadira

-I started building AI and workflow systems because I kept running into problems that the tools available at the time did not solve well enough.
+I started building AI and workflow systems because I kept running into problems that the tools I was using did not solve well enough.

 I wanted to understand why context disappeared, why AI output could be wrong or incomplete, where a workflow actually failed, and which parts of a system should remain deterministic instead of being delegated to AI.
 Building my own systems became the way I learned to answer those questions.

 I use AI as part of how I build, but not as a substitute for understanding what I ship.
 I test behaviour, examine assumptions, investigate failures and document where a system stops.

-I am currently looking for a junior or junior+ role where AI engineering, workflow automation and software development come together.
+My current focus is on software development, AI systems, workflow automation, context and retrieval, and governance.

 ## Featured projects